stan-dev/design-docs/designs/0031-deprecation-schedule.md

 Deprecated minor features may be removed from Stan during minor version changes.
 Here, 'minor change' is restricted to be changes which can be done automatically through the use of the stanc3 canonicalizer, or a user-driven find and replace operation.
-Major changes, such the interface changes to the differential equation solvers, may be deprecated in minor versions but will not be removed prior to a version 3.0.0.
+By their very nature, minor changes are primarily syntactic.
+This is in contrast to 'major changes', which are by their nature semantic, and require human-in-the-loop reasoning to accommodate.
+Major changes, such the interface changes to the differential equation solvers, may be announced via deprecation warnings in minor versions, but will not be implemented/removed prior to a version 3.0.0.

 A minor feature must be deprecated for a minimum of 3 minor versions (approximately 1 year on the current release schedule) before removal.
 The exact